 The particulars in respect of conservation of energy technology absorption and foreignexchange earnings and outgo are given in Annexure III which forms part of this report.

-30. Disclosure under the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013:
+30. Disclosure under the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013

-The Company has set up an Internal Complaints Committee (ICC) under The Sexual Harassmentof Women at Workplace (Prevention Prohibition and Redressal) Act 2013.
-There were nocomplaints received and /or disposed off during 2016-17.
+The Company has set up Internal Complaints Committee (ICC) under The Sexual Harassmentof Women at Workplace (Prevention Prohibition and Redressal) Act 2013.
+There were nocomplaints received and /or disposed off during 2017-18.
 The Committee met once during theyear.

-As part of our green initiative the electronic copies of this Annual Report includingthe Notice of the 20th AGM are sent to all members whose email addresses are registeredwith the Company / Depository Participant(s).
+As part of our green initiative the electronic copies of this Annual Report includingthe Notice of the 21st AGM are sent to all members whose email addresses are registeredwith the Company / Depository Participant(s).
 For members who have not registered theiremail addresses physical copies of this Annual Report including the Notice of the 21stAGM are sent by permitted mode.